maxgreive/utxo-web/src/content/blog/en/using-hypotheses-and-measurable-goals-for-successful-business-experiments.md

 previewImage: ../images/geschäftsfrau-haftnotizen.jpg
 reference: CP0103
 ---
-## Coming to the right conclusions
+## Hypothesis and measurable goals

 In our previous articles, we discussed [how business experiments can propel your company forward](https://utxo.solutions/blog-en/business-experiments-your-key-to-business-success) and [how to effectively plan and execute them](https://utxo.solutions/blog-en/effective-business-experiments-planning-and-execution).
 Today, we want to dive deeper and focus on two crucial elements: hypotheses and measurable goals.